 - Light Attack + Medium Attack + Heavy Attack + Special Attack

 The main comeback mechanic in Dragon Ball FighterZ is the Sparking Blast.
 If you perform it near an opponent, the opponent will get knocked back.
 However, if you use it in the middle of your combo, you can continue the combo afterward.
-While Sparking Blast is active, your character recovers all blue health over a short period of time.
-In addition, your attack damage is slightly increased to make it easier to defeat your opponent.
+While Sparking Blast is active, your character rapidly recovers all blue health over a short period of time.
+In addition, your attack damage is slightly increased to make it easier to defeat your opponent, and you can jump cancel your normal attacks even when they're blocked.
 Keep in mind, Sparking Blast only has an impact on the character who is currently in the match, not your two assist characters.

 How long Sparking Blast is active depends on how many characters are still alive on your team.
 If only a single character is alive when you activate Sparking Blast, it lasts much longer compared to having all three characters alive when you activate it.
 In most cases you want to save Sparking Blast for your last remaining character, but don’t hold onto it so long that you end up losing before you can use it.

 Stay tuned to Prima Games as we offer more strategies and advice in our Dragon Ball FighterZ game hub!